Michael Ball: Radio

 Ball hosted Ball over Broadway and The Greenroom on BBC Radio 2 and several specials on subjects such as Nat King Cole, Cameron Mackintosh, and Cy Coleman.

 His first regular show on BBC Radio 2 was Michael Ball's Sunday Brunch in 2008, replacing Michael Parkinson whose show Parkinson's Sunday Supplement had ended the previous year.
 The show aired on Sunday mornings between 11 am and 1 pm until September 2011, latterly sharing its time slot with Weekend Wogan presented by Terry Wogan.

 After a short break, in 2013 Ball returned to Radio 2 with a new show, Sunday Night With Michael Ball, airing on Sunday evenings between 7 pm and 9 pm.
 Following the death of Sir Terry Wogan, Ball returned to the Sunday morning slot on 10 April 2016, with the show now titled The Michael Ball Show.
 Claudia Winkleman took over the vacant Sunday evening slot later that month.

 He was also a regular stand-in presenter for Ken Bruce until 2016 on the station.

 On 2 April 2024, it was announced that Ball would be moving from his 11 am–1 pm Sunday lunchtime slot in June to take over Sunday Love Songs between 9 am and 11 am, following the death of long time host Steve Wright in February.
-He was replaced by Paddy McGuinness.
-He started his new show, Love Songs with Michael Ball, on 2 June 2024.
+He started his new show, Love Songs with Michael Ball, on 2 June 2024 and was replaced by Paddy McGuinness on the later show.